Dean Meminger: Coaching career

-Meminger was head coach of the New York Stars in the Women's Professional Basketball League (abbreviated WBL), which played three seasons from the fall of 1978 to the spring of 1981.
+Meminger was hired as the head coach of the New York Stars in the Women's Professional Basketball League (WBL) in June 1979.
 Meminger, with rookie trainer Rick Capistran at his side, guided the Stars to the league championship during the 1979–80 season and was named the league's coach of the year.
 The team's great success, however, was not enough to save the Stars, which lost so much money the team folded without being able to repeat as champions.
 Meminger was coaxed to head west, leaving Capistran behind, when he signed up to coach the San Francisco Pioneers in what would be the league's final season.

-Among the players Meminger coached to a championship were twins Faye and Kaye Young, fresh out of North Carolina State University.
-Kaye was married to former Pittsburgh Steelers head coach Bill Cowher.
-Kaye Cowher died of skin cancer at age 54 on July 23, 2010.

-In 1982 Meminger was hired to coach the Albany Patroons in the Continental Basketball Association.
+In 1982, Meminger was hired to coach the Albany Patroons in the Continental Basketball Association.
 He was dismissed for his combative style with his players and replaced by his former Knicks teammate and friend Phil Jackson.
-Meminger convinced Jackson to let him try out for the team but he was unable to resurrect his career on the court.
+Meminger convinced Jackson to let him try out for the team, but he was unable to resurrect his career on the court.

-Meminger coached the USBL's Long Island Knights in 1987, and in later years, spent some time coaching at Manhattanville College in New York.
+Meminger next coached the USBL's Long Island Knights in 1987, coaching the likes of Micheal Ray Richardson, Steve Burtt and Geoff Huston, an experience that according to him "almost sent me to the cuckoo's nest".

+After spending most of the next 14 years working as a consultant at schools like Hunter College and Hostos Community College, he was hired as the head coach of Manhattanville College in New York in October 2003.
+He resigned from his post for personal reasons in November 2004 after leading the Valiants to an 18–10 record.